Just-Joe-Barnes/twitch-trading-cards/README.md

 Refer to [`backend/README_trading_market.md`](backend/README_trading_market.md) for additional backend documentation.

-## Card Grading (Admin Only)
+## Card Grading

-Admins can initiate grading for any card from the `/admin/grading` page.
+Any logged in user can initiate grading for a card from the `/grading` page.
 Once started, grading takes 24 hours to complete unless an admin overrides the timer.
 When finished, the card is slabbed with a random grade from 1–10 and displays a plastic "slab" overlay with the grade value.